Colorado Down Payment Choices

 3.5% down payment on 2 - 4 units.
 See if a Colorado FHA home loan might be the right choice for you.
 Approval is subject to FHA maximum loan limits in the county, credit scores above 580, not exceeding maximum debt to income ratios, and qualifying employment.

-VA Loan Programs: the Department of Veterans Affairs guarantees very attractive long-term fixed rate mortgages for eligible military members with little or no down payment options.
+The Department of Veterans Affairs guarantees very attractive long-term fixed rate mortgages for eligible military members with little or no down payment options.

-Low Doc or No Tax-Return Mortgage:
+Low Doc or No Tax-Return Mortgage

 The down payment is 20% for a bank statement loan, Liquid Asset-qualifier, or cash-flow investment property loan. (subject to credit scores above 620, satisfactory credit report, and 2 years of self-employment, if applicable.)